-est here.
-Dauth, Findeisen and Suedekum (2014) find that the rise in trade with Eastern Europe caused job losses in German regions specialized in import-competing industries, but that these losses were more than compensated by employment gains in export-oriented industries.
-Dippel, Gold and Heblich (2015) also find that German regions that gained better export opportunities reduced their vote share for extreme right-wing parties, at the same time as it increased in regions that faced sharper import competition.
+In line with this view, there is a growing empirical literature suggesting that exposure to import competition has increased the support for parties and politicians with protectionist, populist, and nationalist agendas (Colantone and Stanig, 2018a; 2018b).
+While import competition is often perceived as a major threat of globalization, export opportunities can instead help explain the support for international unions.
+The German case is of particular interest here.
+Dauth et al. (2014) find that the rise in trade with Eastern Europe caused job losses in German regions specialized in import-competing industries, but that these losses were more than compensated by employment gains in export-oriented industries.
+Dippel et al. (2015) also find that German regions that gained better export opportunities reduced their vote share for extreme right-wing parties, at the same time as it increased in regions that faced sharper import competition.